 Scan your list and look for the items with the biggest total dollar savings.
 Prioritize these items by making them the first stop on your Black Friday shopping trip.
 If there are other great deals on items that you want to buy at the same store, pick them up while you are there.

 You may need to enlist the help of friends or family if there are multiple big dollar savings at different stores at the same time.
 If this is the case, make sure to entice them to help with a small bribe.
 Just make sure the bribe is smaller than the amount you will save.

 - Shop Online with Your Smartphone - Ensure that you are making the most of your time whenever you are waiting in a line to purchase an item.
 Pull out your smartphone and buy those great online deals while you wait to make your brick-and-mortar store purchases.
 This helps to save time and avoid missing the online and in-store deals.

 - Use Rewards Credit Cards for Extra Savings - We always use our rewards credit cards to tack on a few extra percentage points of savings to every purchase.
 Make sure to use the best card for every store.
 Whether you get two percent cash back on all of your purchases or you use a rotating five percent cash back credit card, every penny counts.
-If you want more credit, check out our list of credit card offers.
+Check out our list of rewards credit card offers.

 Black Friday is hectic, but with a little bit of planning you can save a ton of money without losing your mind.
 But be on the lookout for identity thieves.
 Check your credit report for signs of fraud for free within minutes by joining MoneyTips.